shelfio/aws-lambda-libreoffice/readme.md

 $ yarn add @shelf/aws-lambda-libreoffice
 ```

-## Usage (For version 4.x; based on a Lambda Docker Image)

-This version requires Node 16.x or higher.
-It also includes CJK fonts bundled.
+## Features

+- Includes CJK and X11 fonts bundled in the [base Docker image](https://github.com/shelfio/libreoffice-lambda-base-image)!
+- Relies on the latest LibreOffice 7.3 version which is not stripped down from features as a previous layer-based version of this package
+- Requires node.js 16x runtime (x86_64)

+## Requirements

+### Lambda Docker Image

 First, you need to create a Docker image for your Lambda function.
 See the example at [libreoffice-lambda-base-image](https://github.com/shelfio/libreoffice-lambda-base-image) repo.

 Example: